IcodeNet/expenses-dashboard-code-test/README.md

 ## Getting Started

-To run this application:

-1. Install dependencies via `yarn install`.
+Install dependencies via `yarn install`.

+To run this application in dev mode:

-2. Run the application via `yarn start-dev`.
+1. Run the application via `yarn start-dev`.

+To build the production bundle:

+1. Build the application via `yarn build`.

 To test the application:

-1. Ensure dependencies are installed as above.
-2. Run unit test via `yarn test`.
+1. Run unit tests via `yarn test`.

 ## Rationale